Glaucus marginatus (Reinhardt & Bergh, 1860)

 flattened aeolid is bright blue on the ventral surface

-(facing upward in the photo) and lighter blue on the ventral surface.
+(facing upward in the photo) and lighter blue on the dorsal surface.

 Its cerata extend laterally from three distinct pairs of lobes.
 In contrast to Glaucus atlanticus, the cerata are stacked in multiple, irregular rows on each lobe with the uppermost ones being shorter.